-All skills and behaviours can be developed and require a consistent approach from gymnasts, coaches and parents throughout the pathway
+One of these key principles is "all skills and behaviours can be developed and require a consistent approach from gymnasts, coaches and parents throughout the pathway"

-Scottish Gymnastics have designed a set of Athlete-driven profiling templates which have been made age appropriate for gymnasts at Senior / Junior / Espoir (Youth) levels and are engaged on the performance pathway, for our clubs and coaches to utilise in their own training environments.
+Scottish Gymnastics has designed a set of athlete-driven profiling templates which have been made age appropriate for gymnasts at club, performance pathway, and national performance programme levels, for our clubs and coaches to use in their own training environments.
 These profiles have been specifically designed to help gymnasts understand how taking more responsibility for their own development will improve both training and competition performance.

-An information sheet for coaches &/or parents to introduce them to the tool and how to implement this effectively with your gymnasts can be found below, along with each of the editable documents for the athletes to complete.
+The documents for the athletes to complete are below, along with our Athlete profiling video.
 If you want any further information on the tools or how to implement them please contact Jamie Bowie using firstname.lastname@example.org